 Roll Where Few Bikes Frequently Roll: In the Snow

-Fat tire biking, or fat biking, has been around since the 1980s, but it is a sport that has really taken off in the last year.
+Fat tire biking, or fat biking, has been around since the 1980s, but it is a sport that has really taken off in recent years.
 A fat tire bike is one that has wide rims and extra large tires and allows bikes to roll into brand new territory, including snow covered tundras.
-Since the sport has gathered so much attention within the last couple of years, resorts and trails across the state have started building designated bike trails.

 Fat biking is a bit more difficult than it looks and requires a different mindset when you ride.
-Since the bikes are heavy and they are someone slow to turn, fat bikes are sometimes considered the monster truck of the bicycling world.
-Because of the extra exertion it takes to handle the bike and pedal through snow, sometimes you can burn up to 1,500 calories per hour.
+Since the bikes are heavy and they are someone slow to turn, fat bikes are sometimes considered the monster truck of the bicycling world, so you’ll likely burn more calories than with traditional biking.